kitsonk/rst2mdown/README.md

 $ bin/rst2mdown -i somefile.rst -o somefile.mdown
 ```

+Converting from reStructuredText to markdown is not straight forward.
+Generally speaking, reStructuredText provides
+significantly more features than are supportable via markdown.
+Please refer to the [Conversion Notes][conv-notes] to
+understand how particular aspects of the conversion are handled.

 ## License ##

 This code is licensed under the [New BSD License][license] and is Copyright (c) 2012 Kitson P. Kelly.